danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 ## 2. Basic indexing 1 (searching conditions on a single column)

 If you come from SQL Server or MySQL, consider that in PostgreSQL there is no such thing as a Clustered Index.
-However, you can cluster the table on any exisisting index using [CLUSTER](https://www.postgresql.org/docs/current/sql-cluster.html).
+However, you can cluster the table on any existing index using [CLUSTER](https://www.postgresql.org/docs/current/sql-cluster.html).
 As PostgreSQL documentation states:

 >When a table is clustered, it is physically reordered based on the index information.
 Clustering is a one-time operation: when the table is subsequently updated, the changes are not clustered.

 1. Open a new query window

-1. Run a query that filter rows using the first column on the primary key
+1. Run a query that filters rows using the first column on the primary key

  	Use the [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) command to see the execution plan created